Frequently Asked Questions

 I’m new to YWP.
 How do I get started?

-• If you are between 13 and 18 years of age, sign up for an account by clicking "Sign Up" on the YWP website, youngwritersproject.org.
-Fill out all the little info boxes with accurate information for YWP administrators (not for public eyes) so we can confirm your identity and be able to contact you about publication, contests, and events.
+• If you are between 13 and 19 years of age, start an account on youngwritersproject.org by clicking "Sign Up" on the homepage.
+Completely fill out the info boxes with accurate information for YWP administrators (not for public eyes) so we can confirm your identity and be able to contact you about publication, contests, and events.

 Where do I find step-by-step instructions for the site?